The Two RV Gypsies: Full-Time RVers

 Leaving McBride the next day

-After driving about 30 miles, the two RV Gypsies heard a very loud bang, so they drove slowly and carefully until they could find a rest area big enough for their RV to fit in.
+After driving about 30 miles in their RV, the two RV Gypsies heard a very loud bang, so they drove slowly and carefully until they could find a rest area big enough for their RV to fit in.
 Then they stopped to investigate the problem.
 One of the inner tires blew.
-While Lee was pumping air into the tire, Karen took a walk around the area and photographed a beautiful river, called "Small River".
+While Lee Duquette was pumping air into the tire, Karen Duquette took a walk around the area and photographed a beautiful river, called "Small River".

 sign - small river rest area